Acupressure Therapy to Boost Fertility

 It can improve fertility problems in both and men and women.
 Infertility has been on the rise these days because of our unhealthy and stressful lifestyles.
 Though various high-end medical interventions try to cure infertility, they can have side effects.
 A natural therapy like acupressure can help address infertility with no side effects.

 This helps maintain the balance in our body’s life energy or force, which is popularly known as ‘chi’ or ‘qi’.
 This also helps improve and stimulate blood circulation.
 Fertility problems can be caused by insufficient circulation in the uterus and ovaries.
-Acupressure technique has many benefits.
+Acupressure technique can be used to treat infertility as it has many benefits.

 Dalene Barton-Schuster, a certified herbalist, said in an article that acupressure stimulates vital points called meridians on healing pathways of our body, through which our life force called ‘qi’ flows.
 Our body has 14 meridians with numerous points that correspond to a particular organ and disease patterns.
 The disease patterns are blocks in the meridians.
 Stimulation by acupressure will move the blockage and improve your health.